kishiyamat/ntu-ut-ling-vwp/script/data-trimming.md

 1. the condition of the trial (Condition)
 1. the item in the trial (ItemNo)

-And they will look like this:
+And they will look like this at the end:

 ```csv
 "ParticipantName","SegmentName","FixationPointX","FixationPointY","GazeStart","GazeEnd","Order","List","ItemNo","Condition","AOI1","AOI2","AOI3","AOI4","AOI"